kaichevannes/dotfiles/.github/README.md

 4. yadm clone
 - (Think about how to do auto DankMono font)

 **Note: As of March 2025, wezterm nightly is required for yazi to work on WSL.
-This is because the windows version uses a more recent version of ConPTY which handles how terminal inputs are passed to the shell.**
+This is because the Windows version uses a more recent version of ConPTY which handles how terminal inputs are passed to the shell.**

 ### Windows
 ```